Supply Chain Risk

 Our Approach to NZ Third-Party AI Risk

 We build on your existing vendor management processes rather than replacing them.
-The goal is to add AI-specific governance layers that address the risks standard TPRM was not designed for, with NZ regulatory requirements woven throughout.
+The goal is to add AI-specific governance layers that address the risks standard TPRM was not designed for, with New Zealand regulatory requirements and OECD AI Principles woven throughout.
+Our consultants work alongside your team to ensure knowledge transfer and sustainable internal capability.

 AI Vendor Landscape Mapping (Weeks 1-2)

 We identify every AI vendor relationship across your organisation, including embedded AI within broader platform subscriptions.
 Each vendor is categorised by risk tier, data sensitivity, and criticality to operations.
-We map concentration risk by identifying shared providers across your sector.
+We map concentration risk by identifying shared providers across your sector, building a complete picture that supports informed governance decisions.

 NZ Regulatory Gap Assessment (Weeks 3-4)